nsikakgoldman/fantastic-fishstick/README.md

 <p>I trying to build a console task tracker application
-that will accurately track a worker activity on the machine and as well calculate clocking time</p>
+that will accurately track a worker activity on the machine and as well calculate clocking time corrently without any gitch</p>
-corrently with any gitch

 ###